thoremi2011/Movie_Recommender/docs/cloud_infra_pipeline.md

 ## Step 1: Build and Push Docker Image

-Before deploying, we need to build our Docker image, tag it, and push it to **AWS ECR**.
+Before deploying, I first build the Docker image, tag it, and push it to **AWS ECR**.

 ```sh
 # Authenticate Docker with AWS ECR